 This yearly award, made possible by the SMT-40 campaign, is intended to recognize and foster excellent research in music theory by helping highly qualified Ph.D. students to complete their dissertations.

-Applicants must be current members of The Society for Music Theory who have achieved ABD or equivalent doctoral candidate status, including approval of the dissertation proposal, by the application deadline.
+Applicants must be current members of The Society for Music Theory who have completed all required coursework and examinations, and have received approval of the dissertation proposal, by the application deadline.

-- A curriculum vitae (maximum of 3 pages).
+- A PDF of your curriculum vitae (maximum of 3 pages).

-- A current dissertation prospectus (3000–4000 words, plus references and working bibliography, musical examples, and figures).
+- A PDF of your current dissertation prospectus (3000 to 4000 words, plus references and working bibliography, musical examples, and figures).
 In clearly written prose, the prospectus should describe the motivation for the dissertation (supported by, but not limited to, an assessment of relevant secondary literature), present its research question, outline the research methods, explain the significance of the project to the field of music theory, and describe its progress to date.

-- A sample chapter of original research (that is, not a literature review).
+- A PDF of a complete sample chapter of original research (not a literature review).